Melaka Entry Requirements

 Recommended Vaccinations

-• Japanese Encephalitis - If spending extended time in rural areas
+• Japanese Encephalitis (for rural areas during transmission season)

 Health Insurance